Find Affordable College Courses

 Tuscaloosa, AL

-The University of Alabama ranked #10 on this year’s Most Popular Ecology & Systematics Biology Bachelor’s Degree Schools in the Southeast Region list.
-Located in the small city of Tuscaloosa, UA is a public college with a fairly large student population.
+With a ranking of #10, The University of Alabama did quite well on this year’s most popular schools for ecology, evolution and systematics biology students working on their bachelor’s degree.
+Located in the small city of Tuscaloosa, UA is a public school with a very large student population.

 About 75% of the students majoring in ecology at the school are women while 25% are male.